Running/Jogging Trails and Tips

 This moderate resort is built around Lago Dorado (“Golden Lake”).
 Surrounding the lake is a 3/4 mile path.
 Most of this course provides wide walkways with good visibility but no shade.
 Be more alert in the areas near the theme pool and El Centro where there are more people.

-The course can be lengthened 1/4 mile by following the walkway that goes through the Cabanas and Ranchos, and around the Casitas.
+The course can be lengthened 1/4 mile by following the walkway that goes through the Cabanas and Ranchos, around the Casitas, and past Gran Destino Tower.

 All Star Resorts

-For a longer route, this sidewalk continues past All Star Sports towards the McDonald’s.
+For a longer route, this sidewalk continues past All Star Sports toward the McDonald’s (under construction in early-2020).
 It passes Winter Summerland/Blizzard Beach and ends at the entrance to Coronado Springs Resort.
-The sidewalk comes to an end there – do not run on the grass along the road.
+The sidewalk comes to an end there — do not run on the grass along the road.
 It’s about 1.3 miles from All Star Sports to Coronado Springs.
 Be very alert at the multiple intersections and parking lot entrances along this route.

 Pop Century Resort/Art of Animation Resort